-But such conditions also favoured a huge explosion of insect activity in the garden as the Cotoneaster horizontalis flowered… and several insects which have been seen rarely, if at all before, presented themselves for photography…
+But such conditions also favoured a huge explosion of insect activity in the garden as the Cotoneaster horizontalis flowered.Several insects which have been seen rarely, if at all before, presented themselves for photography.

-Back in April I gave what I then said was going to be my last update on ‘The Reactor’ – my design for heating a greenhouse with an external compost bed/heap.
-(Addendum: – There are a lot of posts now about how this idea has developed and its implementation.
-If you want to find the other posts quickly, then Click on the “Heating our Greenhouse with Compost” pages below the header image on the blog Home Page).
-In fact I think it’s appropriate to give an update now, for 4 reasons :
+Back in April, I gave what I then said was going to be my last update on ‘The Reactor’ – my design for heating a greenhouse with an external compost bed/heap.
+(Addendum: there are a lot of posts now about how this idea has developed and its implementation.
+If you want to find the other posts quickly, then click here).
+In fact I think it’s appropriate to give an update now, for 4 reasons:

 - Fourthly, because although most of the compost has been dug out, I’ve retained the section around the inner spiral pipe, and have kept the fan circulating air through the heap on an intermittent basis.
 Why?

-- Researching all the issues concerning greenhouse tomato growth (which is my planned for principal greenhouse summer crop along with nectarines and apricots) makes you realise just how complex achieving optimum conditions in an amateur greenhouse can be.
-There are just so many variables – variety grown, maximum and minimum temperatures, humidity levels, growing substrates, fertiliser used and frequency of application, light and shading issues, space per plant, degree of ventilation, frequency of pollination, frequency of watering, etc, etc. But after just 2 previous years’ attempts, I can confidently say that my efforts this year seem vastly more successful (so far) than previous years in spite of the very slow late spring. … (Tomato ‘Black Cherry’ on 21/06/2013)
+- Researching all the issues concerning greenhouse tomato growth (which is my planned for, principal greenhouse summer crop along with nectarines and apricots) makes you realise just how complex achieving optimum conditions in an amateur greenhouse can be.
+There are just so many variables – variety grown, maximum and minimum temperatures, humidity levels, growing substrates, fertiliser used and frequency of application, light and shading issues, space per plant, degree of ventilation, frequency of pollination, frequency of watering, etc, etc. But after just 2 previous years’ attempts, I can confidently say that my efforts this year seem vastly more successful (so far) than in previous years, in spite of the very slow late spring.
+(Tomato ‘Black Cherry’ on 21/06/2013).

-The ‘compost’ from the bed has been used for potting on seedling tomatoes, cucumbers and peppers (this will be my last year to attempt peppers if they don’t perform, since growing them successfully seems quite tricky compared to tomatoes), and latterly courgettes and squash.
-It was used as it came out of the heap without any sieving but was mixed about 50/50 with garden soil for the tomatoes, though it was used as was for the courgettes.
+The ‘compost’ from the “reactor” bed has been used for potting on seedling tomatoes, cucumbers and peppers (this will be my last year to attempt peppers if they don’t perform, since growing them successfully seems quite tricky compared to tomatoes), and latterly courgettes and squash.
+The compost was used as it came out of the heap without any sieving but was mixed about 50/50 with garden soil for the tomatoes, though it was used, as was, for the courgettes.
 Is there a distinction between my ‘compost’ which was largely made with chopped leaf material and added nitrogen (pee and chicken or sheep manure), and ordinary leaf mould?
 Most gardeners consider them to be very different materials.

 I guess that the more open material allows much more root oxygenation as well as better drainage.
-And a lack of oxygen at root level can certainly limit plant growth and affect mineral uptake.
+A lack of oxygen at root level can certainly limit plant growth and affect mineral uptake.
 I’m now thinking about redesigning growing containers/beds next year to try to take account of this need for root level oxygenation.
-Although I had concerns that material straight from the heap might still be too nitrogen rich for normal growth, to date the plants seem happy.
+Although I had concerns that material straight from the heap might still be too nitrogen rich for normal growth, to date, the plants seem happy.